AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-embedshare.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-localization.md#concept-16262b8096474d6c9c018c3e99110dd1) for more information.

-**Example** - to set up dialog header with padding, 24 x 14 pixels icon, bold 16 point title, and 28 x 28 pixels close button, positioned two pixels from the top, and two pixels from the right of dialog container:
+**Example** - To set up dialog header with padding, 24 x 14 pixels icon, and a bold, 16 point title.
+And finally, a 28 x 28 pixels Close button, positioned two pixels from the top, and two pixels from the right of dialog container:

 ```
 .s7video360viewer .s7embeddialog .s7dialogheader {